Verbal Echo cover art

 Season 2: Amoeba Crew, Dagored, and Salinski Music, and Licensed music through Podcastle

-Legal Disclaimer: As always, this podcast is for entertainment only, and the views and opinions expressed by guests are solely their own.
-Always consult with medical professionals or your own experts before relying on advice or wisdom from other
+Legal Disclaimer: As always, this podcast is for entertainment only, and the views and opinions expressed by hosts and guests are solely their own.
+Always consult with medical professionals or your own experts before relying on advice or wisdom from others.

 Show More Show Less